Wouldn’t it be nice to take massive action in 30 days and reap the rewards for years to come?

 Hulu now has live TV starting at $40 a month for those who like to watch sports.

-If you want free — look into installing a HD Antenna.
+If you want free, look into installing an HD Antenna.
+(Yes, they still work.)

-Most local libraries have much more than books these days.
+Most local libraries offer more than books these days.
 This includes video games, board games, DVDs, TV series, and more.

-Day # 21 & 22- Increase Your Deductible & Check Your Limits
+Day #21 and #22: Increase Your Deductible and Check Your Limits

 Today you’re going to kill two birds with one stone.